 - Thorough Cleaning Is Key: After completing repairs and optional etching processes, give your floor another thorough cleaning using a degreaser or mild detergent mixed with water.
 Scrubbing the entire surface with a stiff-bristle brush or power washer (if available) will ensure optimal cleanliness.

 - Take Safety Measures Seriously: During preparation activities such as sanding or grinding surfaces prior to applying the epoxy coating, it is imperative to prioritize safety.
 Wear protective gear, including safety goggles, gloves, and masks, to safeguard yourself from potential hazards (You don’t want silica in your lungs).

 Step 2 – Primer Application

-Primer is vital for a successful epoxy flooring application, particularly in areas of high traffic.
+Some epoxy systems require applying a primer coat prior to applying the main coating layer. – Refer to the manufacturer’s guidelines to determine if primer application is necessary for your specific product.
+I personally believe primer is vital for a successful epoxy flooring application, particularly in areas of high traffic.
 Grinding should create a surface on the floor that has the proper finish for the primer to adhere to.
 The surface must be spotlessly clean, with no oil, dirt, or dust.
-A bare concrete cleaning solution will take care of any residue that could prevent the primer from adhering successfully.
+A bare concrete cleaning solution will remove any residue that could prevent the primer from adhering successfully.

 Apply primer to the surface in thin coats, either using a roller or a spray.
-The contractor will take care to avoid over-coating, which can cause puddling.
+You should take care to avoid over-coating, which can cause puddling.

 Step 3 – Epoxy Paint Application